jeromeetienne/networked-qrcode-pairing/README.md

 # Networked QRCode Pairing

-Supposed you want to have game on mobile with people

 It all started by this [tweet](https://twitter.com/jerome_etienne/status/954390926209806336)

     IDEA: to pair 2 phones with webrtc, we could display a qrcode on one phone